-I’ve always believed that there is benefits to be gained from starting an ‘anti-ageing’ diet or ‘programme’ from an early age.
+I’ve always believed that there are benefits to be gained from starting an ‘anti-aging’ diet or ‘programme’ from an early age.
 I wouldn’t recommend calorie restriction before age 20, but eating healthily from a young age is important.
-It never made sense to me to start eating healthily and looking after yourself when the damage has already accumulated, and is visible on the outside.
+It never made sense to me to start eating healthily and looking after yourself when the damage has already accumulated and is visible on the outside.

 It’s often thought that the appearance reflects what is going on inside the body – so if someone looks quite healthy on the outside, there’s a good chance that the person is healthy on the inside as well.
-This of course may not always be true, but more often that not, it probably is a good indicator of health and perhaps even how long a person might have left.
+This, of course, may not always be true, but more often than not, it probably is a good indicator of health and perhaps even how long a person might have left.

 As you can see, most people’s biological age closely matched their chronological age (38), but there were a few outliers.

 What’s more is that their internal health as measured by these tests reflected how old they looked on the outside.
 People who had younger biological health also appeared to look much younger than their age.
 And those who had worse results tended to look older than their chronological age.